How can I customize the bulk Markdown Export?

 Customizing Page metadata

-From the Markdown Export Preferences page, you can also edit your page metadata, such as author, url, category, title, image, as well as anything else you want to show up when each new book/article/tweet is imported.
+From the Markdown Export Preferences page, you can also edit your page metadata, including the author, URL, category, title, image, and anything else you want to show up when each new book/article/tweet is imported.

 Here's the default template: